CONSULTATION FEE RANGE

 Step 3 – Play the Waiting Game

 Now, you have to wait for the MMCC to review your application.
-We have heard of patients receiving a follow-up email in five days.
-However, a lot of people must wait for the full 45-day period.
-If you don’t get a follow-up email within that time frame, you need to phone them or send another email.
+If you don’t get a follow-up email within 45 days, you need to phone them or send another email.
 We recommend calling them.

-One possible issue is that you need to have a ‘bona fide’ provider-patient relationship with the provider.
-However, it isn’t challenging to find a registered provider willing to give you the written certification you require.
+One possible issue is that you must have a bona fide provider-patient relationship with the provider.
+However, finding a registered provider willing to give you the written certification you require isn’t challenging.

+You have the option to print a temporary ID card which is valid for 90 days.
 If you get certified but fail to purchase marijuana from a licensed dispensary within 120 days, the certification will expire.
-If this happens, you will need to obtain a brand new one.
+If this happens, you will need to obtain a brand-new one.

 - Chronic or severe pain

 - Severe or persistent muscle spasms